| Click on Image below K15-396

 currently running passengers on the environmentally sensitive Strahan river in the

+south-western corner of Tasmania.
 The vessel carries two hundred passenger on the main and upper decks.

 A well equipped galley on the main deck provides the passengers with meals and